Palawan hornbill: Habitat and conservation status

 It is officially classified as vulnerable with the population estimated at 2,500 to 9,999 mature individuals remaining with its numbers have reduced by at least 20% in the last 10 years due to habitat destruction, hunting for food, and the live bird trade.
-It is threatened by habitat destruction through logging. conversion into agricultural land or urban development an mining.
+It is threatened by habitat destruction through logging, conversion into agricultural land or urban development and mining.

-Most visiting birdwatchers travel to St Paul's National Park, Palawan, to see this bird, but it is now uncommon.
-It acts as a bio-indicator due to its sensitivity to environmental changes.

 The species is present in conservation areas - the entirety of Palawan has been designated a biosphere reserve but actual protection and enforcement against logging and hunting has been difficult.
 There are populations in several other protected areas such as Puerto Princesa Subterranean River National Park, El Nido Marine Reserve and others.
 It is listed in CITES as Appendix II.

 Conservation actions proposed include surveys in remaining lowland forests throughout its range.
 Seek greater control of the cage-bird trade and assess its impacts.
 Research its ecological requirements and conduct nest protection schemes.
 Support the proposed extension of Puerto Princesa Subterranean River National Park and formally protect the forests at Iwahig Prison and Penal Farm.
 Carry out awareness campaigns regarding the protected status of the species.
 Allocate greater resources towards more effective control of hunting in Palawan forests and initiate conservation awareness campaigns amongst forest product collectors.